Note: this is an

 additional leading zeros are not used.)

 - Other Names that are commonly used for the remnant.
-These

-remnants, notably the Crab Nebula, not all common names are given.
+some remnants, notably the Crab Nebula, not all common names are given.

 - Right Ascension and Declination of the source

 centroid.
 The accuracy of the quoted values depends on the size of the remnant;